greymd/tmux-xpanes/README.md

                                mh   main-horizontal
                                mv   main-vertical
   -n <number>                  Set the maximum number of <argument> taken for each pane.
-  -r                           Reuse the existing panes.
+  -r                           Create or reuse the existing panes.
   -s                           Speedy mode: Run command without opening an interactive shell.
   -ss                          Speedy mode AND close a pane automatically at the same time as process exiting.
   -S <socket-path>             Set a full alternative path to the server socket.